SVAIGBA/WMSeg/README.md

 This is the implementation of [Improving  Chinese  Word  Segmentation  with  Wordhood  Memory  Networks](https://www.aclweb.org/anthology/2020.acl-main.734/) at ACL2020.

-Please contact us at `yhtian@uw.edu` if you have any questions.
+Please contact Yuanhe Tian at `yhtian@uw.edu` if you have any questions.

 **Visit our [homepage](https://github.com/synlp/.github) to find more our recent research and softwares for NLP (e.g., pre-trained LM, POS tagging, NER, sentiment analysis, relation extraction, datasets, etc.).**